 In the second phase, we set up a hydrological model for the area that could be used to model future scenarios (see Rangecroft et al., 2018).
 We used the SHETRAN hydrological model (Ewen et al., 2000; Birkinshaw et al., 2010) developed from available datasets and catchment observation.
-Topography was based on DEM data, precipitation and potential evapotranspiration input came from climate datasets, geology, soil type, land use, and information on location and amount of water abstraction was derived from field observations, dam level and release data, and discussions with knowledgeable locals.
+Topography was based on digital elevation model (DEM) data, precipitation and potential evapotranspiration input came from climate data sets, geology, soil type, land use, and information on location and amount of water abstraction was derived from field observations, dam level and release data, and discussions with knowledgeable locals.
 The model was qualitatively validated with water level data and with information about the drought events shared by the participants of the narrative interviews in phase 1.
 The model was run for a baseline run and for three different scenarios (Rangecroft et al., 2018).

-- 305 The scenarios were designed based on conversations with the villagers and with a number of government representatives.
-The "Warmer Temperatures" scenario was based on an increase of 3°C compared to present day temperatures representing climate change expectations for the region.
-The "Larger Irrigation Scheme" scenario represents a possible increase in water demand in the future with the area of the irrigation scheme expanded to be twice as large as present day.
-The "No Dams" scenario was based on the expectation that without maintenance the dams, which were built in the 1960s, might not be available for - 310 the community any more in the future.
-A drought analysis was then performed on the model results for the scenarios and the resulting drought characteristics were compared with the baseline scenario to determine the difference between future and historic droughts (Rangecroft et al., 2018).
+The scenarios were designed based on conversations with the villagers and with a number of government representatives.
+The "Warmer Temperatures" scenario was based on an increase of 3 °C compared to present-day temperatures, representing climate change expectations for the region.
+The "Larger Irrigation Scheme" scenario represents a possible increase in water demand in the future with the area of the irrigation scheme expanded to be twice as large as the present day.
+The "No Dams" scenario was based on the expectation that, without maintenance, the dams, which were built in the 1960s, might not be available for the community any more in the future.
+A drought analysis was then performed on the model results for the scenarios, and the resulting drought characteristics were compared with the baseline scenario to determine the difference between future and historic droughts (Rangecroft et al., 2018).
 These results were then translated into storylines for easy communication with the community.
-These storylines included carefully-phrased information on the expected duration of a lack of rainfall, dryness of the soil in the community plots, and lack of water in the river or irrigation canal (for more details, see Rangecroft et al., 2018). - In the third phase, we organised 6 workshops, in which we brought together different groups in the community, matching the grouping in phase 1 and with some overlap in participants.
+These storylines included carefully phrased information on the expected duration of a lack of rainfall, dryness of the soil in the community plots, and lack of water in the river or irrigation canal (for more details, see Rangecroft et al., 2018).

+In the third phase, we organised six workshops, in which we brought together different groups in the community, matching the grouping in phase 1 and with some overlap in participants.
 Again, participants were selected by the village leadership.
-Our aim was to have around 4 people per group, so 8 per workshop, but due to various reasons attendance was variable between groups.
-These are the workshops we organised (for more information see Rohse et al., in prep.):
+Our aim was to have around four people per group, so eight per workshop, but due to various reasons attendance was variable between groups.
+In the following, we outline the workshops we organised (for more information, see Rohse et al., 2020):

-- 2 workshops with orchard farmers and livestock farmers (8 participants in each)

-- 2 workshops with young married mothers and elderly women (11 participants and 2 participants)

-- 1 workshop with irrigation farmers (older and younger generation) (8 participants) - 1 workshop with traditional leaders (3 participants)
+- A total of two workshops with orchard farmers and livestock farmers (eight participants in each). - A total of two workshops with young married mothers and elderly women (11 and two participants, respectively). - A single workshop with irrigation farmers (older and younger generation; eight participants). - A single workshop with traditional leaders (three participants).